 Table 10 indicates that, indeed, turn-initial position is a highly characteristic location for left-dislocation; furthermore, this frequency is not shared with subject constructions.
-For both pronominal and nominal constituents,
+For both pronominal and nominal constituents, left-dislocated constructions appear more than twice as frequently in turninitial position as subject constructions do.

-The frequent appearance of LDs in turn-initial position implies only that instener, or both.
-Laking this perspective outside, it was often is a bid or part of a bid to take up the floor.
-It, in itself, does bring non-subject constituents to the initial "starting point" (MacWhinney, it very often is a bid or part of a bid to take up the floor.
-It, in itself, does oring non-subject constituents to the initial state of the constructions in which they not imply that the speaker's conversational partner is also bidding for the 1977) position to make them topics of the constructions in which they It is curious that the sociological context of verbal exchanges has uses an LD following a significant pause at a clause boundary, we would It is curious that the sociococion of the status of a not say that there was competitive bidding for the floor.
-A necessary, but been disregarded as a potential constraint on word order.
-The status of a not say that there was competitive bidding for the floor.
-A necessary, but of the first considerations, then, is to assess the frequency with which left-dislocations are bounded by prior utterances versus by prior pauses.
+The frequent appearance of LDs in turn-initial position implies only that it very often is a bid or part of a bid to take up the floor.
+It, in itself, does not imply that the speaker's conversational partner is also bidding for the floor.
+A turn may follow a pause or another speaker's utterance.
+If a speaker uses an LD following a significant pause at a clause boundary, we would not say that there was competitive bidding for the floor.
+A necessary, but by no means sufficient, condition for alternative bids to occur is that a turn terminate (be bounded by) the turn of a conversational partner.
+One of the first considerations, then, is to assess the frequency with which left-dislocations are bounded by prior utterances versus by prior pauses.
 Table 11 illustrates these figures.